-4.1.2 Composition of Departmental Personnel Committees (DPCs)
+4.1.2 Composition of Departmental Personnel Committees

-4.1.2.1 Each academic department (or other comparable academic subdivision) shall have a personnel committee consisting of at least four faculty members and the chair.
+- 4.1.2.1 Each academic department (or other comparable academic subdivision) shall have a personnel committee consisting of at least four faculty members and the chair.
 When possible, the four faculty members shall consist of three tenured individuals and one non-tenured individual.
-In addition, when possible there shall be two alternates (one tenured and one non-tenured) who should attend all meetings and who shall, in cases of absences or recusals (see sections 4.1.4.1.1 through 4.1.4.1.5 and section 4.1.4.1.9), take the place of faculty members in the respective tenure categories, thus preserving the 3:1 tenured/non-tenured ratio.

-4.1.2.2 The departmental chair shall serve as the non-voting chair of the departmental personnel committee and shall preside at all meetings.
+In addition, when possible there shall be two alternates (one tenured and one non-tenured) who should attend all meetings and who shall, in cases of absences or recusals (see sections 4.1.4.1.1 through 4.1.4.1.5 and section 4.1.4.1.9), take the place of faculty members in the respective tenure categories, thus preserving the 3/1 tenured/non-tenured ratio. - 4.1.2.2 The departmental chair shall serve as the non-voting chair of the departmental personnel committee and shall preside at all meetings.
 The chair shall establish called meetings when two or more committee members make a written request for a meeting of the DPC.
-When the personnel action being considered involves the departmental chair, the DPC will elect for that action a chair from among its tenured members.

-4.1.2.3 Every department's faculty shall elect the departmental personnel committee using the procedures in Robert's Rules of Order as currently revised, and determine the length of terms on the DPC.
+When the personnel action being considered involves the departmental chair, the DPC will elect for that action a chair from among its tenured members. - 4.1.2.3 Every department's faculty shall elect the departmental personnel committee using the procedures in Robert's Rules of Order as currently revised, and determine the length of terms on the DPC.
 In departments with an adequate number of faculty, no faculty member may serve more than three consecutive years on a DPC.
-Persons who hold academic rank within a department, whether or not their salaries are from state-appropriated funds, shall be eligible for the committee.
-At the beginning of every fall semester, each department will elect from among the tenured faculty of its DPC an Equal Opportunity associate.
-This person will represent the University's Office of Compliance Programs in all departmental personnel affairs.

-4.1.2.4 A department may increase the size of its personnel committee by adding tenured and non-tenured faculty on the basis of a 3:1 ratio (when possible), excluding the departmental chair.

-4.1.2.5 The committee shall select a recorder from its voting membership.
+Persons who hold academic rank within a department, whether or not their salaries are from state-appropriated funds, shall be eligible for the committee. - 4.1.2.4 A departmental unit may increase the size of its departmental personnel committee by adding tenured and non-tenured faculty on the basis of a 3:1 ratio (when possible), excluding the departmental chair. - 4.1.2.5 The committee shall select a recorder from its voting membership.